WaderManasi/Linux-System-Programming/Devices-Drivers/Readme.md

 	- Eg. of block devices:
 		- Disk
 - Network Interfaces:
 	- A device that is  able to exchange data with other hosts.
 	- A Network Interface is in charge of Sending & Receiving data packets ,which is driven by network subsystem of kernel.
+	- A Network driver knows nothing about individual connections ,it only Handles Packets.
+	- Communication between the "Kernel & Network device driver" is completely different than of char and block drivers.
+	- Instead of READ ,WRITE the kernel calls functions related to Packets Transmission.